 Doctors are healthcare workers who treat and assist patients with a variety of problems.
 The skills of a doctor are reflected through the amount of time doctors spend in school learning about the human body.
 However, there are other skills important to doctors that allow them to excel in their specialty.

-Skills Needed to Work as a Doctor
+Skills Needed to Be a Doctor - At a Glance

 Patient Care Skills

-Doctor: A Career Overview
+Doctors: A Career Overview